microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-lg.md

 Currently, the bot reports the weather in a very robotic manner: The weather is Clouds and it is 75&deg;.

 Let's improve the language used when delivering the weather conditions.
-To do this, we'll use 2 features of the language generation system: conditional messages, and parameterized messages.
+To do this, we'll use 2 features of the Language Generation system: conditional messages, and parameterized messages.

 5. Navigate to the `Bot Says` tab by clicking the bot icon on the far left of the screen.